avbelyaev/HTTP2-proxy-4-Spring-Boot/README.md

 - Nginx
 - Zuul

-work with Spring Boot (and with Server Side Events)
+work with Spring Boot deployed on servers

+- Tomcat
+- Jetty
+- Undertow

+Also checking how Server Side events work in such configs. `Spoiler: they do not work with Zuul proxy`

 For more notes see corresponding repositories. cURL requests reside in `requests` dir.